About Bus Walks

-Welcome to the world of Bus Walks.
-If you are unfamiliar with the concept it is simply taking a bus to a public footpath, walking along the footpath for anything between 5 and 15 miles then taking a bus back home.
+If you are unfamiliar with the concept of Bus Walks it is simply taking a bus to a public footpath, walking along the footpath for anything between 5 and 15 miles then taking a bus back home.
 I have included a few walks that require a car to get to and from the walk.

 Before setting off in the morning I check both journeys on traveline where you can also download bus timetables.
 If the buses are more frequent on one route than the other I usually start on the bus with an infrequent service so there will be less chance of a long wait at the destination.
 This means that when I walk parts of a long distance path each day may be a different direction.

-There are occasions when the bus journey is too long and there is not much time for a long walk also there are occasions when the walk starts and/or finishes at my home and therefore the is no bus journey involved.
+There are occasions when the bus journey is too long and alternative forms of transport are used also there are occasions when the walk starts and/or finishes at my home and therefore the is no bus journey involved.